August 12, 2014

-Guest blogging today is Bryan Bjerke, public relations director.
+Guest blogging today is Chelsey Johnson, public relations intern.

 It is hard to believe that I am wrapping up my internship with Paulsen and preparing for my final semester at South Dakota State University.
 Since being introduced to Paulsen at the South Dakota Advertising Federation Student Ad Day in 2012, I began following Paulsen’s agri-marketing work.
 Later that year, I had a chance to visit the Paulsen office on a field trip with our SDSU Ag Communicators of Tomorrow Chapter.
 It is exciting to be able to share that these early connections led me to a seat behind a desk in the agency.

 In December, I will graduate with a double major in agricultural communications and dairy production, and minors in advertising and animal science.
 Explaining my majors and minors is a mouthful, and I often simply chose one major when answering the, “What are you studying?” question every college student is frequently asked.
 That way, I can avoid the, “Wouldn’t one major be enough?” question.
 However, I can honestly say as the public relations intern at Paulsen, I was offered experiences to apply knowledge from each of my courses of study, as well as learn valuable lessons to enhance my classroom knowledge.

 One could assume, based on my academic ambitions, that I am someone who wants to learn and master many skills.
 However, since taking a course in strengths-based leadership this spring, I began to also recognize that focusing on strengths is equally, if not even more, valuable than working to improve weaknesses.
 In my time here at Paulsen, I have made the connection that a full-service marketing agency is a great example of the strengths theory in action.